mohammadzainabbas/VA-Lab/src/lab1/README.md

 #### 1.1.
 Web Scraping via Beautiful Soup

-[Web Scraping via Beautiful Soup](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+[Web Scrapping via Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) is a Python package for the scraping data from the internet.

 #